denvergeeks/discourse-topic-list-horizontal-tag-selector/README.md

 ---

-The video here below shows the [TAG Selector in the Composer](https://github.com/denvergeeks/discourse-composer-horizontal-tag-selector) Component... but this Component provides the same behavior, but for the Tag selector in the TOPIC LIST views...
+The video here below shows the [TAG Selector in the Composer](https://github.com/denvergeeks/discourse-composer-horizontal-tag-selector) Component... but this Component provides the same behavior, but for this Tag selector in the *TOPIC LIST* views...

 https://github.com/user-attachments/assets/1625eab0-9472-4eaa-b64e-37103658c64f